-How do you get started writing your nonfiction book?
+How to start writing your nonfiction book

 Facts first: Now’s the time to check your subject knowledge.
 As you do some fact-finding to support your work, you might research details of an era or the history of a location.
 You could also interview experts or thought leaders on your topic.